marian-nmt/marian-examples/training-basics-spm/README.md

     --normalize=0.6 --beam-size=6 --quiet-translation
 ```

+The training should stop if cross-entropy on the validation set
+stops improving.

 ### Translating the test and validation sets with evaluation

-After training (the training should stop if cross-entropy on the validation set
-stops improving) the model with the highest translation validation score is used
+After training, the model with the highest translation validation score is used
 to translate the WMT2016 dev set and test set with `marian-decoder`:

 ```